 The bulk of Norway’s support to Indonesia to date has gone to support efforts to restore its carbon rich peatlands, fight forest crimes and forest fires, and develop a green economy, involving a number of different stakeholders around the country.

-In addition to this, Norway also supports a number of civil society organizations that work to protect forests and promote indigenous peoples’ rights in Indonesia as well as the development of public-private partnerships.
+In addition to the support that was under the Letter of Intent, Norway also supports a number of civil society organizations that work to protect forests and promote indigenous peoples’ rights in Indonesia as well as the development of public-private partnerships.